Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### Exercises for the reader

  * Create a run configuration as above but for the [SystemSvcTest](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/SystemServiceTest.Java) test code.
-This is a JUnit4 style test suite so will require the appropriate configuration type in the Run Configurations menu.
+This is a JUnit4 style test suite and requires the appropriate configuration type in the Run Configurations menu.

  * Change the ping values in `Lesson1` and prove to yourself that the values being returned are the values you supplied.

- * Modify the code in Lesson1 to use the "time port" (`SystemTimePortType`).
-This will require that you discover how to get access to different ports (via the `WSDLService` helper class), and that you supply different request and response types to match the appropriate types for this different function.
+ * Modify the code in Lesson1 to use the *time port* (`SystemTimePortType`).
+This requires that you discover how to get access to different ports (via the `WSDLService` helper class), and that you supply different request and response types to match the appropriate types for this different function.
 The `time port` returns the current time according to Travelport if you succeed in calling it.

 ----------------------